dajevtic/dolibarr-files/README.md

 Subversion of a file can be activated as a current version.

 User can group files by: default view, by revisions, or by file category (if categorization of files is enabled)

+## Installation

+Module installs as a standard Dolibarr module by downloading and extracting in htdocs folder.

+Name of the module folder must be **elbmultiupload**.

+Enable module via admin interface (Modules/Application setup -> Other) section of modules pages.

 ## Usage